BYD K series: History and development

 The first BYD battery electric K-series bus was manufactured on 30 September 2010 in Changsha city of Hunan province.
 Previously, BYD had built electric vehicle models like F3DM, F6DM and e6.
 K9 has a 12-meter body length and 18-ton weight with one-step low-floor interior.
 It is reportedly priced at 2–3 million yuan (S$395,000 – S$592,600).

 The K-series bus has been bought by operators in Mainland China, India, Japan, Hong Kong, United States, Colombia, Chile, Spain, Netherlands, Denmark, Aruba, Malaysia and Singapore.

 The company extended its production base in Tianjin, China at the end of July, 2012 and may plan to manufacture in Brazil and Windsor, Canada.
 BYD built and operates an electric bus factory in Lancaster, California, US.
 The new factory started production in October 2013.
 Los Angeles has already introduced electric buses for the metro authority and has primarily relied on BYD buses for this plan, which as a company has become the top electric bus manufacturer in North America.
 In December 2014, another manufacturing plant began operation in Dalian, Liaoning, China.
+The BYD plant in Komárom is BYD's first wholly-owned bus factory in Europe.
+The facility was opened in 2017 and primarily manufactures electric buses for European customers.
+A significant expansion of the plant was announced in 2025.
+The capacity will triple and will produce 1,250 electric buses and trucks annually.